 1. The Future

 You don’t know where you are going to live after you graduate and not only that, you have no idea what’s in store for you.
 When you graduate you either head home, stay where you went to college, or move on to some other state.
 If your partner doesn’t head to the same place as you and doesn’t live near you, then you have no place where you will definitely see them again.
-This means long distance and not the short-term summer kind.
+This means long distance and not the short-term summer kind love relationships.
 Now it’s expensive plane tickets, “hopefully I’ll see you next weekend”, and the question of either going home for Christmas or spending it with your partner and their family.
 Either way, you have no idea what job offers you are going to get or where you’re going to continue your education, and this is just considering your future.
 There’s still your partner’s future and you can’t know whether or not they’ll coincide.
+That long term relationship that you’ve been longing for may not be possible.
 That being said, you are going to college to further your future and you don’t want the first job you take to be contingent on someone else.
 If you’re single you don’t have to worry about taking your third or fourth choice of job since your number one doesn’t fit his.
-This leads to the question of do you put yourself before your relationship, or adapt your life to that of your partner?
+This leads to the question of do you put yourself before your relationship or adapt your life to that of your partner?

 Falling in love in college can lead to heartbreak and the reasons above are just the top five.
 That being said, you can’t stop love – it just happens.
-Countless people make it work and stay together, get married and have a happily ever after.
-Just know that in any relationship there are going to be rocks on your road and if you fall in love in college, there might be some boulders.
+There may be advantages of falling in love as it would reduce stress and makes you feel good at times but it’s not always the case.
+Countless people make it work and stay together, get married with the support of their family members and have a happily ever after.
+Just know that in any relationship there are going to be rocks on your road.
+Married people may have a happy marriage but not all and if you fall in love in college, there might be some boulders.